sochix/TLSharp/README.md

 1. Clone TLSharp from GitHub
 1. Compile source with VS2015 or MonoDevelop
 1. Add reference to ```TLSharp.Core.dll``` to your awesome project.

-# Dependencies

-TLSharp has a few dependenices, most of functionality implemented from scratch.
-All dependencies listed in [package.conf file](https://github.com/sochix/TLSharp/blob/master/TLSharp.Core/packages.config).

 # Starter Guide